What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 A prepared hiker is a happy hiker

-Essential hiking gear is key to enjoying great outdoor adventures.
+A hiking necessities checklist is key to enjoying great outdoor adventures.
 We put together our favorite outdoor gear - a hiking gear list of everything we use regularly hiking and camping.

 Each item on our Ultimate Outdoorsy Gift Guide list is owned and used by us.
 We don’t recommend anything we haven’t used and loved ourselves.